laurentperrinet/laurentperrinet.github.io/content/publication/franciosini-21/index.md

   degrees of selectivity to the spatial phase, from high selectivity in simple cells to low selectivity in complex cells.
-Various computational models have suggested a possible link between the presence of phase invariant cells and the existence of cortical orientation maps in higher mammals’ V1.
+Various computational models have suggested a possible link between the presence of phase invariant cells and the existence of cortical orientation maps in higher mammals' V1.
 These models, however, do not explain the emergence of complex cells in animals that do not show orientation maps.
   In this study, we build a model of V1 based on a convolutional network called Sparse Deep Predictive Coding (SDPC) and show that a single computational mechanism, pooling,